-This program invites students to learn traditional Native American silversmithing, Native American flute making, and painting through hands-on experiential learning and elder guidance on Hopiland.
+This program invites students from all backgrounds to learn traditional Native American silversmithing, Native American flute making, and painting through hands-on experiential learning and elder guidance on Hopiland.

 Leaving this apprenticeship, students will be versed in modern, contemporary and traditional native jewelry techniques, including overlay, inlay, Tufa stone, stone cutting, and more.